lsst-tstn/tstn-019/helm.rst

    * - env
      - This section holds a set of key, value pairs for environmental variables
    * - osplVersion
-     - This is the version of the commercial OpenSplice library to run.
+     - This is the version of the OpenSplice library to run.
 It is used to set the location of the OSPL configuration file
    * - shmemDir
      - This is the path to the Kubernetes local store where the shared memory database will be written